xmnboy/init-dev.js/README.md

-# init-dev.js
+# `init-dev.js`

-Detect various "ready" events within a variety of webviews.
+Detect various _ready_ events within a variety of webviews.
 Intended for use within Cordova (aka PhoneGap) apps.

-The functions in this file are designed to reliably detect various "ready" events within a variety of containers (Intel XDK "legacy" container, Cordova 3+ container, standard browser, App Preview, Crosswalk, etc.).
-It "unifies" the commonly used ready events and is very helpful for moving a "web app" to a "hybrid app" scenario.
+The functions in this file are designed to reliably detect various _ready_ events within a variety of containers (Intel XDK "legacy" container, Cordova 3+ container, standard browser, App Preview, Crosswalk, etc.).
+It _unifies_ the commonly used ready events and is very helpful for moving a _web app_ to a _hybrid app_ scenario.

 This file has no external dependencies.
-It will generate a custom "app.Ready" event that you can use to start your application, rather than waiting on a "device ready" or "document ready" or "window load" or similar events.
+It will generate a custom `app.Ready` event that you can use to start your application, rather than waiting on a `deviceready` or `documentready` or window `load` or similar events.

 You should not have to modify anything in this file to use it.
-See the example index.html file that accompanies this file for recommendations on the best placement of this file relative to other files and for recommendations regarding the loading of other JavaScript files.
+See the example `index.html` file that accompanies this file for recommendations on the best placement of this file relative to other files and for recommendations regarding the loading of other JavaScript files.

-There are many console.log messages contained within this file.
+There are many `console.log()` messages contained within this file.
 They can be used to debug initialization problems and understand how the code in this file works.
 It is highly recommended that you leave them in this file, they will not unduly slow down or burden your application.
-The console.log messages in this file will only be executed if you set the dev.Log variable to "true" (see source).
+The `console.log()` messages in this file will only be executed if you set the `dev.Log` variable to `true` (see source).

-There are many comments in this file and the accompanying index.html sample file.
+There are many comments in this file and the accompanying `index.html` sample file.
 Please read the comments within for details and for further documentation.

-BTW: "dev" means "device" in this context, not "develop," because it grew out of a desire to build a more reliable and flexible "device ready" detector.
+BTW: "dev" means "device" in this context, not "develop," because it grew out of a desire to build a more reliable and flexible `deviceready` detector.

-# index.html
+# `index.html`

 Recommended JavaScript library load order for hybrid Cordova apps in your `index.html` file:

   * _Device-Independent_ JavaScript libraries (see notes below).
-  * weinre debug script tag for remote console debug (optional).
+  * _Optional_ weinre debug script tag for remote console debug.
   * Cordova/PhoneGap device JavaScript library.
   * _Device-Dependent_ JavaScript libraries (see notes below).
   * Application JavaScript \<script\> tags and libraries.
-  * weinre debug script tag for remote console debug (optional).
+  * _Optional_ weinre debug script tag for remote console debug.

 In complex projects, the JavaScript load order is important.
 You must insure that the underlying device API native code finishes its init, which usually takes longer than the webview init...

-*VERY IMPORTANT:* notice that all of the libraries used in this project are located within the app's local directories, which means they will get bundled with the app.
+**VERY IMPORTANT:** notice that all of the libraries used in this project are located within the app's local directories, which means they will get bundled with the app.
 They are NOT being pulled in over the net.
 In most cases, this is what you should be doing when you build a hybrid mobile app.
 This insures that you always use the JS code that you debugged against AND that you are not requiring